BerkeleyLab/gasnet/docs/memory_kinds.md

   + `gex_MemKind_Create_args_t` to `gex_MK_Create_args_t`
     - With `gex_mk_` shortened to `gex_` in naming of struct and union members

-The current (2020.11.0) revisions of the two API proposal documents use the names above, and the remainder of this section will utilize the new names exclusively.
+The current (2020.11.0) revision of the API Proposal uses the names above, and the remainder of this section will utilize the new names exclusively.

 ## `gex_Segment_Attach()`